- You may want to know how to create a Wiki article for your company, but if you can't (most companies can't), consider a WikiData article instead.

 - Add social media profiles

 All of this may sound like a lot to set up and maintain, and it certainly takes a bit of time.
 A partnership with a digital services company can help take a lot of this work off your plate.
-From the opening stages of finding out if you’re eligible for a Wikipedia page to the granular work of making sure your WikiData entry is optimized, uniting with a digitally savvy SEO company is a good way to ensure your Wiki content is up to snuff.
+From the opening stages of finding out if you’re eligible for a Wikipedia article to the granular work of making sure your WikiData entry is optimized, uniting with a digitally savvy SEO company is a good way to ensure your Wiki content is up to snuff.

 Combine WikiData with Schema for ultimate clarity